alexle/alexle.github.com/posts/first-half-marathon.markdown

 Past the finish line, I was met by a volunteer who placed a 13.1 Colfax Half-Marathon medal around my neck.
 I couldn't take my hands off of it, and still wear it from time to time around the house.

-It was an honor to be a part of all the athletes who competed, and reminds me that I still have so far to go.
+It was an honor to be a part of all the athletes who competed, and reminds me I still have so far to go.
 Fifteen months ago, the prospect of running two miles straight was unfathomable to me.
-Now, that distance is a nice warm up on my longer runs.
+Now, the distance is a nice warm up on my longer runs.
 Anything is truly possible if you put your mind to it.

 In the end, the race surpassed all my expectations.
 It was a perfect day to run, share stories, laugh with friends, and drink beer in the sun.